diegoesp/ladri/README.md

 # Ladri
-A minimalistic Javascript / HTML5 arkanoid clone that runs on your browser
+A minimalistic Javascript / HTML5 arkanoid clone that runs on your browser.
+It does not use bitmaps, just vector drawing and colors.

 # Nice features